Find out how VAT applies to education, research, vocational training, examination services and goods and services connected with these activites.

 If a substantial variation is made to a written contract as it stood at 31 July 2013, supplies that relate to the changes will be subject to VAT at 20% and changes that remain within the scope of the contract as it stood at 31 July 2013 remain exempt.

-VAT Notice 741A: place of supply of services covers the VAT treatment of research to overseas bodies.
+Place of supply of services (VAT Notice 741A) covers the VAT treatment of research to overseas bodies.

-5.8 European Commission’s Framework 6 and 7 programmes
+5.8 European Commission’s Framework 6 and 7 and Horizon 2020 programmes

-But funding under the Framework 7 programme is grant income.
+But funding under the Framework 7 and Horizon 2020 programmes is grant income.
 As such, where VAT is incurred on goods and services purchased purely to support non-business research activities, it is not input tax and cannot be recovered.

 You can get further information about this from our helpline.